SashaKenkre/SI699_FinalProject/README.md

 ### Face Detection
 Our Kaggle data came with annotations for images which provided the number of people in the image wearing a mask and not wearing a mask.

 We used MTCNN and Haarcascade for face detection.
 We first ran MTCNN and checked if the number of faces found matched the number of people from annotations, if not, we used Haarcascade.
 Then, we had a list of conditionals based on the face count from MTCNN and Haarcascade to see which was more accurate and would be used for mask detection.
 We saved that value and the model used for face detection in our dataframe.
-If the predicted number of faces were equal to the actual number of faces, we assigned 1 to corr_pred, else 0.
+If the predicted number of faces were equal to the actual number of faces, we assigned 1 to `corr_pred`, else 0.

 ![Face Detect](https://github.com/bulgaan/SI699_FinalProject/images/face_detect.png)

 ### Mask Detection
 Next, we moved to mask detection where we used Haarcascades to find the nose and mouth in each image.
-The face would be detected using the above dataframe based on what was in the ‘detect_type’ column, then we would move to finding the nose and mouth within the found faces.
+The face would be detected using the above dataframe based on what was in the `detect_type` column, then we would move to finding the nose and mouth within the found faces.
 If a nose and mouth were found, the count for no mask increased, and if no nose or mouth were found we increased the count for proper mask.
-Again, this was added into our dataframe, and if the predicted number of proper/improper masks were equal to the actual numbers, we assigned 1 to corr_pred, else 0.
+Again, this was added into our dataframe, and if the predicted number of proper/improper masks were equal to the actual numbers, we assigned 1 to `corr_pred`, else 0.

 ![Mask Detect](https://github.com/bulgaan/SI699_FinalProject/images/mask_detect.png)